 Ben Sarek is the variety that we grow.
 It is a compact and productive plant.

 Saskatoon or Serviceberries

-Saskatoon or Serviceberries are a must-have for cold climate.
+Saskatoon or Serviceberries are a must-have for cold climates.
 I didn’t even know they existed prior to moving to a cold climate.
-I did find that we had to get used to the taste, or maybe it’s just the texture?
+I did find that we had to get used to the texture.
 But these little berries grow on me.
 Very reliable and yummy.
 Plus this plant is very beautiful all throughout the season (see flower picture above).
 And if you are into pie making, saskatoon pie is delicious.

 Raspberries are hands down my favorite berries.
 We grow lots of them and try to have homegrown all winter long for breakfast.

 Again, there are so many different varieties of raspberries, not just in the red category, but yellow and black.